Mathisou/ft_irc/README.md

   - Only irc ports are allowed.
 (6660->6669, 6679 and 6697).
   - The password have to contains only 4 digits and nothing else.

-This project was carried out in teams of 2.
+This project was carried out in team of 2.

 We created an IRC server based on RFC 2812.